tanuj430/flutterNews/README.md

 📰📱 Introducing FlutterNews

 ##  What's FlutterNews?
 FlutterNews is a Flutter application developed using the NewsApi.org API.
 It delivers the latest news updates, offering a personalized and intuitive news browsing experience to users.
-Powered by Flutter, it ensures a seamless multi-platform experience for accessing news on both iOS and Android devices.
+Powered by Flutter, it ensures a seamless multi-platform experience for accessing news on Android devices.

 ## Tech Stack